Back arrow - black

 Sales Enablement Specialists

-• Setup transparent communication across teams
+• Set up transparent communication across teams

-• Create a centralized content library
+• Centralize your content library

-• Understand the difference in their metrics
+• Understand the differences in their metrics

 Chapter 4: Coaching your reps to reach quota

-Coaching your team to reach quotas is essential to creating a successful and productive sales organization.
-In CSO Insight’s 2019 Sales Enablement Report, actively coaching a sales team showed a 21.3% increase in quota attainment and a 19% increase in win rates over the study’s average.
+In CSO Insight's 2019 Sales Enablement Report, actively coaching a sales team showed a 21.3% increase in quota attainment and a 19% increase in win rates over the study's average.

 Set attainable and realistic quotas

 Be open to feedback in your coaching sessions — acknowledge and understand that quotas will likely need to be reassessed and adjusted over time.
-Listen to your reps to ensure your quotas are realistic and attainable.

-document, communicate, and be consistent with coaching
+document, communicate, and be consistent with sales coaching

-What if your reps aren’t reaching quotas?
+What if your reps aren't reaching quota?

-Despite consistent coaching, there is always a chance that reps still won’t hit their quotas.
-If that’s the case, it’s necessary to reassess the internal structure and systems that you have in place.
+Despite consistent coaching, there is always a chance that sales reps still won't hit their quotas.
+If that's the case, it's necessary to reassess the internal structure and systems that you have in place.

 Review the quality of your leads

-A study by ValueSelling Associates and Selling Power found that 69% of B2B Salespeople do not have enough leads in their pipeline to meet their sales quotas.
+A study by ValueSelling Associates and Selling Power found that 69% of B2B salespeople do not have enough leads in their pipeline to meet their sales quotas.

 Review your pipeline and compare the number of opportunities to the conversion ratio.
 Are there significant gaps?
-If so, work with your Reps to see why these leads may be falling short.
+If so, work with your reps to see why these leads may be falling short.

 Reassess your onboarding process